Reviewing Key Tronic Corporation (KTCC)'s and 3D Systems Corporation (NYSE:DDD)'s results | New Business Observer

 Profitability

-Table 2 demonstrates the net margins, return on assets and return on equity of Key Tronic Corporation and 3D Systems Corporation.
+Table 2 provides the return on assets, return on equity and net margins of the two firms.

 |Net Margins